Hindall History, Family Crest & Coats of Arms

-Anglo-Saxon name Hindall comes from the family having resided at Hindley, in Lancashire, or later at Hiendley, in the West Riding of Yorkshire.
-They are derived from the Old English words hind, which meant "female deer," and leah, which meant "forest clearing."
+The Anglo-Saxon name Hindall comes from the family having resided at Hindley, in Lancashire, or later at Hiendley, in the West Riding of Yorkshire.
+Both place names are essentially are derived from the Old English words "hind," which meant "female deer," and "leah," which meant "forest clearing."
 The place-names as a whole mean "forest clearing where hinds are found."

 Early Origins of the Hindall family